Foster care, like adoption, is a child protection measure in which the best interests of the child are the main objective.

 Therefore, foster families must have sufficient capacities to provide a stable environment for the child to be able to do so.

-In general, any type of family can be foster, whether biparental, single female or single male, regardless of gender, marital status.
+In general, any type of family can foster a child, whether biparental families, a single female or single male, regardless of gender or marital status.